 Figure 2.
-Schematic illustration of the longitudinal changes in calcium, phosphate, and calciotropic hormone levels that occur during pregnancy and lactation.
-Normal adult ranges are indicated by the shaded areas.
+Schematic depiction of longitudinal changes in calcium, phosphorus, and calciotropic hormone levels during human pregnancy.
+Shaded regions depict the approximate normal ranges.
 PTH does not decline in women with low calcium or high phytate intakes, and may even rise above normal.
-Calcidiol (250HD) values are not depicted; most longitudinal studies indicate that the levels are unchanged by lactation, but may vary due to seasonal variation in sunlight exposure and changes in vitamin D intake.
-PTHrP and prolactin surge with each suckling episode, and this is represented by upward spikes.
+Calcidiol (25OHD) values are not depicted; most longitudinal studies indicate that the levels are unchanged by pregnancy, but may vary due to seasonal variation in sunlight exposure and changes in vitamin D intake.
 FGF23 values cannot be plotted due to lack of data.
-Very limited data suggest that calcitriol and PTH may increase during post-weaning, and the lines are dashed to reflect the uncertainty.
-Adapted with permission from (1).
+Reproduced with permission from (1).